ershadul1/video-player/README.md

 # video-player

-> Embedding Images and Video
+> This is a clone of youtube player page.
+We learned about Embedding Images and Videos by doing this project.

 ![screenshot](./assets/images/website.png)